tressoldi/MindMatterTrainer/README.md

 # MindMatterTrainer
 A simple Mind-Matter Trainer based on a TrueREG (https://www.tindie.com/products/ubldit/truerng-v3)

+project funded by the Bial Foundation grant n.29/18

+Instructions:
 Insert your TrueREG in a USB port of your PC

 Add the MMT.py and Calibration.ini files in a dedicated folder.